 Spiritual and material riches

-Click on the images to enlarge >>
+<< Click on the images to enlarge >>

 Antique writings and marvellous frescos

-Definitely make time to see the magnificent abbey from the inside as well.
-During the period April – November, the monastery is open to the public with or without a guide.
+Make time to see the magnificent abbey from the inside as well.
+The monastery is open to the public from April to November, with or without a guide.
 The tour takes approx. 1 hour and costs € 14,50 (€ 12,50 without guide).
-On a tour you can admire the fabulous library with more than 100,000 volumes containing very old and rare religious writings.
-Moreover, the exhibits are not only about the religious history, but also hosts many great works of art.
-The frescoes you find all around the monastery will surely take your breath away.
-Hence, don’t forget to look up at the roof when you wander through.
+On a tour, you can admire the great library with more than 100,000 volumes containing ancient and rare religious writings.

 Abbey Park